Aniganesh/rf-dropzone-file-picker/README.md

 * If there are common rules in both classes, CSS specificity will take over and the class defined later will take effect.

-fullWidth sets the width to 100% (only when no defaultClass is provided)
+fullWidth sets the width to 100% with some space on the right to display a preview of the files that have been dropped & accepted(only when no defaultClass is provided).

 * The renderAccepted function should take an array of files and display them within a container anyway you choose.
 * By default only the file names are displayed with a dashed border and in a container with minWidth 200 on the right side of the dropzone.
+* renderAccepted is used to show a preview of the file that has been dropped on the dropzone.
+By default only the file name will be visible within a rectangular container.
+* LoadFiles takes a function that returns an array of promises.
+Each of which will resolve to give a file.
+If the resolved object does not implement the File interface, then you would also need to provide a function for renderAccepted.